kalyanisbadwaik/kalyanisbadwaik/README.md

 - **Key Skills**:

-Data Analysis: Proficient in Google Sheets, Advanced Excel , SQL Big Query SQL: Experienced in data querying, report generation, and ad-hoc analyses.
+Data Analysis: Proficient in Google Sheets, Advanced Excel , SQL

+Big Query SQL: Experienced in data querying, report generation, and ad-hoc analyses

 I'm eager to bring my analytical prowess to new challenges and contribute to meaningful projects.

 **Connect With Me**